mims-harvard/TDC/README.md

 ## Contribute

 TDC is designed to be a community-driven effort.
-If you have new dataset or task or data function that wants to be included in TDC, please fill in this [form](https://kexinhuang.typeform.com/to/W5DKjXDg)!
+Checkout the [contribution guide](CONTRIBUTE.md) to contribute!

 ## Contact